 If you find yourself in the French Alps, be sure to visit the Lac du Bourget.
 This Alpine lake is renowned for its idyllic setting and its historical significance.

-The Lac du Bourget is bordered by densely wooded hills, and the town of Aix-le-Bains is an internationally famous spa town with idyllic lakeside views.
+Densely wooded hills border the Lac du Bourget, and the town of Aix-le-Bains is an internationally famous spa town with idyllic lakeside views.
 Visitors to the Lac du Bourget have access to spa treatments as well as recreational activities such as the beautiful biking and hiking trails.

 See Related: Most Beautiful Places in France to Visit